 Salisbury Playhouse is one of Britain’s leading producing theatres and a registered arts & educational charity.
 It has a national reputation for home-grown work of the highest quality that attracts audiences from across Wiltshire, Hampshire, Dorset and beyond.
 It is part of Arts Council England's National Portfolio of Organisations (NPO) and also receives regular funding from Wiltshire Council and Salisbury City Council.

-The building comprises the 517-seat Main House, the 149-seat Salberg, a purpose-built Rehearsal Room and Community & Education Space.
+The building comprises the 517-seat Main House and the 149-seat Salberg, along with a purpose-built Rehearsal Room and Community Room.
 There is also an on-site scenery workshop, wardrobe and props store.

 In 2014 The Daily Telegraph’s lead theatre critic, Dominic Cavendish, named Salisbury Playhouse as one of six regional theatres that “stand out from the crowd” and should be visited.

 In 2016 Salisbury Playhouse was named the South West's Most Welcoming Theatre at the UK Theatre Awards.